-The International Consensus Classification of Myeloid Neoplasm and Acute Leukemias 2022:
+The ICC of Myeloid Neoplasm and Acute Leukemias 2022

-Accurate identification of MPN-associated driver mutations, JAK2 V617F, JAK2 exon 12, MPL W515L/K, and calreticulin (CALR) by highly sensitive single target (quantitative reverse transcriptase-polymerase chain reaction [RT-qPCR], digital droplet PCR [ddPCR]) or multitarget panel/next generation sequencing (NGS) assays with a minimal sensitivity of variant allele frequency (VAF) 1%, is important to support a diagnosis of PV, ET, or PMF and to separate wild-type or triple-negative cases.
+Accurate identification of MPN-associated driver mutations, JAK2 V617F, JAK2 exon 12, MPL

+W515L/K, and calreticulin (CALR) by highly sensitive single target (quantitative reverse transcriptasepolymerase chain reaction [RT-gPCR], digital droplet PCR [ddPCR]) or multitarget panel/NGS assays with a minimal sensitivity of variant allele frequency (VAF) 1%, is important to support a diagnosis of PV, ET, or PMF and to separate wild-type or triple-negative cases.
 In triple-negative cases, the search for noncanonical JAK2 and MPL mutations (the latter for suspected ET and PMF) is encouraged, whereas a JAK2 V617F VAF of <1% should prompt the search for coexisting standard CALR (and MPL) mutations.
 In PV, high VAF for JAK2 V617F is associated with older age, higher hemoglobin level, leukocytosis, and lower platelet count.
 JAK2 exon 12 mutated cases are prognostically similar to JAK2 V617F mutated cases, although they may occur at a younger age.
 Because a proportion of these cases may be characterized by isolated erythrocytosis associated with erythroid preponderance in the BM, the diagnostic criterion of panmyelosis may not be applicable to this patient subset (Arber, 2022).